lookit/lookit-docs/docs/source/frame-dev-setup.rst

 If you have set up the Pipe recorder environment variables as described in `the installation instructions <ember-app-installation.html>`__, video recorded during your local testing will go to Pipe and then to an S3 bucket for Lookit development video.
-Contact us for directions about accessing this bucket.
-[TODO: documentation on setting up access.]
+Please get in touch if you need access to this video.
+Depending on the project you are working on, we may provide credentials for accessing the dev S3 bucket, or may ask that you set up your own free Pipe account and have it forward data to you own S3 bucket, which will allow you to test more of the process.
+(In this case you will use ngrok to send a Pipe webhook to your own local instance.)

 Using https
 -----------